getCUJO/QoOID/draft-ietf-ippm-qoo.md

 (or too late to be of use e.g. > 3 seconds) latency {{TR-452.1}}.

 Latency Distributions can be gathered via both passive monitoring and active testing.
-The active testing can use any type of IP traffic, such as TCP, UDP, or QUIC.
+The active testing can use any type of traffic, such as TCP, UDP, or QUIC.
 It is OSI Layer and network technology independent, meaning it can be gathered in an end-user application, within some network equipment, or anywhere in between.

 A key assumption behind the choice of latency distribution is that different applications and application categories fail at different points of the latency distribution.
-Some applications, typically downloads, have lenient latency requirements.
-Video Conferences typically are sensitive to high 90th percentile latency and to the difference between the 90th and the 99th percentile.
+Some applications, such as downloads, have lenient latency requirements when compared to real-time application.
+Video Conferences are typically sensitive to high 90th percentile latency and to the difference between the 90th and the 99th percentile.
 Online gaming typically has a low tolerance for high 99th percentile latency.
 All applications require a minumum level of throughput and a maximum packet loss